Minnesota Twins: Retired numbers

 The numbers that have been retired hang within Target Field in front of the tower that serves as the Twins' executive offices in left field foul territory.
 The championships banners have been replaced by small pennants that fly on masts at the back of the left-field upper deck.
 Those pennants, along with the flags flying in the plaza behind right field, serve as a visual cue for the players, suggesting the wind direction and speed.

 Jackie Robinson's No. 42 was retired by Major League Baseball on April 15, 1997, and formally honored by the Twins on May 23, 1997.
 Robinson's number was positioned to the left of the Twins numbers in both venues.
+On August 11, 2024, the Twins elected to erect a permanent display of a "W" as a "reminder of our franchise's legacy as a charter member of the American League", referring to the Washington Senators and their World Series victory in 1924.